 However, in order to comply with the Australian government and maximize your potential in the country, you must first understand business compliance, and everything relating to tax and the law.
 Below, we’ve put together a crucial guide to Australian business compliance.

-Tax and accounting in Australia
+Tax, Legal and Accounting Compliance in Australia

 If you choose to start an Australian business, conduct and manage a business in the country, or conduct business in the country and have an Australian shareholder, then your company is considered to be resident in Australia.
 This presents a unique set of tax circumstances.
 Resident businesses are taxed on their worldwide income – that’s everything from the money they make in Australia, through to money made when trading or exporting overseas.